Rekuiem84/social-media-icons/README.md

 First project of [this challenge](https://github.com/Rekuiem84/personal-challenges).

+### What this project contains :

-12 social media icons to redirect to each one of your socials
+- 12 social media icons to redirect to each one of your socials.